mskr/low-code-digitalization/README.md

 Generic code is not written by "very smart" coders, but evolves through many contributors and is measurably verified by its number of users.

-Generate docs and tickets from code comments - and code comments from docs and tickets.
+Generate docs and tickets from code comments - and code comments from docs and tickets (two-way tooling).